|We stopped at the Princeville Airport to check out the helicopters. This helicopter reminds me of the flies in Kenya.|

 With not enough room in the little car for three of us with Julie’s luggage, I arranged for a shuttle to pick her up at the airport for her 9:00 pm arrival last night.

 Wouldn’t you know, Julie calls me from the airport in Lihue to tell me her shuttle drive had been canceled by someone named Mike.
 Go figure.
 Who’s Mike?
 I never canceled her shuttle.

-Although, we’ll never figured out what had happened and, I did see a credit on my credit card this morning and the fact she arrived safely by a taxi, she wasn’t too much worse for the wear, arriving safely at 10:15 pm, after only a 15 minute delay at the airport.
+Although, we’ll never figure out what had happened and, I did see a credit on my credit card this morning and the fact she arrived safely by taxi, she wasn’t too much worse for the wear, arriving safely at 10:15 pm, after only a 15-minute delay at the airport.
 Oh, stuff happens.

-Although, I must admit, we’ve been very lucky on most of our travel days finding everything to be as we’d planned and hoped to be.
-Traveling isn’t easy when one realizes its a series of events which must transpire in a timely sequential pattern with little room for variances with errors often caused by human or mechanical error.
+Although I must admit, we’ve been very lucky on most of our travel days finding everything to be as we’d planned and hoped to be.
+Traveling isn’t easy when one realizes it’s a series of events that must transpire in a timely sequential pattern with little room for variances with errors often caused by a human or mechanical error.

 |Tom spotted these two chickens.
 “Must have been a double yolker,” Tom clucked as I laughed.|

 Even mechanical error is most often a result of human error, carelessness, or unintended negligence.
 Stuff happens.

 That’s not to say that we’ve forgotten about the knife someone placed in our plastic bin when we went through security in Barcelona on May 1, 2013.
 Click here for photos and the details of that event.

 |We’ve wanted to check out the local airport available for charters only.|